cameronliang/pycos/README.md

 ###################################################################################

+PyCOS is a reduction pipeline for the Cosmic Origin Spectrograph (COS) on the Hubble Space Telescope.
+This code would not be possible without the help of Hsiao-Wen Chen and Sean Johnson who has provided insights on how to reduce the COS data properly, especially the wavelength dependents offsets in the data.
+If you use the code, please cite Liang & Chen (2014).

 PyCOS assumes standard Python libraries: numpy, scipy, matplotlib and pyfits.
 I recommend installing the Enthought Canopy which comes with all the scientific libraries you need.
 You can find it here: https://www.enthought.com/products/canopy/